5jt/dyalog-cookbook/manuscript/Appendix-04_Development-environment.md

 W> ### Leave the Dyalog installation directory alone W>
-W> Do _not_ alter any files in the Dyalog installation directory, and don't add your own files there either: Dyalog may update files in there in any patch.
+W> Do _not_ alter any files in the Dyalog installation directory, and don't add your own files to this folder either: Dyalog may update files in there in any patch.
 W>
 W> Although this is not strictly true in 17.0 and earlier, Dyalog _may_ start to issue .msp files which might change any file in the installation directory without warning!